wdorsey/dotVFile/README.md

 }
 ```

-- `FilePath` is the unique identifier of each vfile, standardized through [VDirectory](#vdirectory).
+- `FilePath` is the unique identifier of each vfile.
+The path is standardized through [VDirectory](#vdirectory).
 - `SystemFilePath` is the operating system representation of the `FilePath`.
 Handy for exporting files.

-As with [VDirectory](#vdirectory), for the most part you don't need to worry about fiddling with filepath formatting, you can create a `VFilePath` in many different ways.
+As with [VDirectory](#vdirectory), for the most part you don't need to worry about fiddling with filepath formatting, you can create a `VFilePath` in a few different ways:
 ```C#
 // all of these result in a VFilePath of "/a/b/c/file.txt" vfilePath = new VFilePath(new VDirectory("/a/b/c"), "file.txt");